DWGT-TV: Contemporary period (since 1986)

 As President Rodrigo Duterte entered office on July 1, 2016, the "Telebisyon ng Bayan" slogan was retired while retaining its 2012 PTV logo.

-On November 25, 2016, it was officially announced that PTV was under the new manangement, the network appointed former TV5 production engineering head Dino Apolonio as the network general manager, who was also named network chief operating officer replacing Albert Bocobo (who tendered his courtesy resignation to President Duterte through Presidential Communications Office secretary Martin Andanar on July 7, 2016).
+On November 25, 2016, it was officially announced that PTV was under the new management, the network appointed former TV5 production engineering head Dino Apolonio as the network general manager, who was also named network chief operating officer replacing Albert Bocobo (who tendered his courtesy resignation to President Duterte through Presidential Communications Office secretary Martin Andanar on July 7, 2016).
 The network's board member Josemaria Claro was named network vice chairperson.

 On January 4, 2017, PCOO Secretary Martin Andanar announced that PTV's transmitter power output was increased from 25 kW to 60 kW for a clearer and better signal reception.

 On April 3, 2017, PTV launched its transitional wordmark logo, its corresponding station ID, and new graphics, Finally, its official logo, which represents the elements of the Philippine flag, was launched upon the station's sign-on on June 28, 2017.
 The network also launched its new slogan, "Para sa Bayan (For the Nation)", which was already used since July 2016 (prior to the re-branding).

 On February 2, 2024, PTV celebrated its 50th anniversary and launched its new slogan, "Ang Pambansang TV Sa Bagong Pilipinas (National TV Network For A New and Better Philippines)".

+In November 2025, the National Telecommunications Commission (NTC) issued Memorandum Circular No. 005-11-2025, establishing a 12-month transition period for analog television stations operating in Mega Manila.
+The covered area includes the National Capital Region and parts of Bulacan, Rizal, Laguna, Cavite, Pampanga and Bataan.
+In July 2026, the NTC identified November 22, 2026, as the target date for the Mega Manila analog switch-off.